jxph025319/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

  help learners make the most of their participation in course discussions.

-Course team members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
-Unlike the learners, however, team members with discussion privileges can read and contribute to every post, regardless of the group membership of the learner who posted it.
+Course team members who have the discussion admin, discussion moderator, community TA or group community TA role see the indicator of who can read each post.
+Team members with these roles, except group community TAs, can read and contribute to every post, regardless of the group membership of the learner who posted it.
+Group community TAs can moderate discussions only if the course uses divided discussions; they can see and manage only posts that were added by other members of their group.

 .. note:: Course team members must have the discussion moderator or discussion admin role in addition to the Staff or Admin role to be able to view posts